Montana/travis-regula/README.md

 ## Kubernetes

-There is a compliant Kubernetes pod in this repo I've also banged out, since we're using Travis there's not _alot_ of need for it, but I'm just trying to give you the most options as feasible.
+There is a compliant Kubernetes pod in this repo I've also banged out, since we're using Travis there's not _alot_ of need for it, but I'm just trying to give you the most feasible option.

 ## Swagger